-Dr. Postel thanked the Senate for inviting him to the meeting, mentioning the tough times the world is facing with hurricanes, earthquakes, the Las Vegas shooting and on our own campus.
+Dr. Postel thanked the Senate for inviting him to the meeting, mentioning the tough times the world is facing with hurricanes, earthquakes, Las Vegas and on our own campus.
 With so much going on, to stay focused, he compartmentalizes the issues.
 The president reported on various topics, including: